 Doctors aren’t totally sure what causes eczema.
 In infants, it shows up as a rash on the face or head.
 Later, it may spread to the arms and torso.
-The skin is often very itchy and easily irritated.
+The skin is often itchy and easily irritated.
 Symptoms can include:

 - A red rash

 - Scratching that damages the skin and leads to more itching

 - Thick, leathery patches that show up over time from scratching and rubbing; common areas include cheeks, creases of arms or legs, nape of neck, back, chest or abdomen.

 - Repeat skin infections that may be caused by scratching